folio-org/mod-graphql/src/autogen/data-structure.md

 ### Top level

-The ARO is represented as a JavaScript object with three keys:
+The ARO is represented as a JavaScript object with four keys:

+* `ramlName` -- the filename, including the full path, from which the RAML was loaded.
 * `comments` -- information that is of interest, which which in a GraphQL schema can only be represented as a comment: for example, the title and version of the RAML API.
 See [**Comments** below](#comments).
 * `resources` -- See [**Resources** below](#resources).
 * `types` -- See [**Types** below](#types).